munificent/magpie/doc/site/markdown/motivation/design-questions/how-do-operators-work.markdown

 Because Magpie is mutable (at load time at least), you can always redefine an operator function if the existing definition doesn't do what you want.

+### Addendum

+After implementing this, I've stumbled onto one other limitation of this
+approach: the type signature of the operator can now no longer vary based on the argument type.
+With the previous approach, we could define `+` on Ints to return and Int, and `+` on String to return a String.
+Now there's a single `+` function with a single return type.

+Generics may help here, but it will likely be an inevitable limitation of the approach.
+In the specific example above, I fixed it by just making `+` no longer used for string concatenation.
+Instead, `~` is used.